3drepo/3drepobouncer/tools/bouncer_worker/README.md

   "umask": //umask to set at initialisation (default: none) "timeoutMS": //number of ms to spend on a task before timing out (default: 3hours) "logging" : {
+  	"logLevel": //Only show logging of this severity level or above (default: info)
     "taskLogDir": //Path to where the individual task logs should go for each tasks (Used to be in bouncer.log_dir). (default: rabbitmq.sharedDir[recommended])
     "workerLogPath": //Where bouncer worker will write it log.
 If it is not specified, it will not log to file.
   },
   "rabbitmq": {
     "host" : //URL to rabbitmq server